the-fanan/rewem/NOTES.md

-CHange of password is to be handled by group-admin.
+Change of password is to be handled by group-admin.
 App should not automatically handle this for security reasons.